Alfred Wills: Legal career

 Wills was called to the bar by the Middle Temple in 1851 and was appointed Queen's Counsel in 1872.
 He was first Recorder of Sheffield, 1881–84; a Judge of the Queen's and King's Bench Division of the High Court of Justice, 1884–1905, President of the Railway and Canal Commission, 1888–1893, and Treasurer of the Middle Temple, 1892–1893.

-During his career as a judge, his most notable achievement was presiding over the trial in which Oscar Wilde was convicted for "committing acts of gross indecency with other male persons".
+During his career as a judge, his most notable act was presiding over the trial in which Oscar Wilde was convicted for "committing acts of gross indecency with other male persons".
 Willis sentenced Wilde to two years' hard labour.
 The judge described the sentence, the maximum allowed, as "totally inadequate for a case such as this," and that the case was "the worst case I have ever tried".
-Wilde's response "And I?
+Wilde's response of "And I?
 May I say nothing, my Lord?" was drowned out in cries of "Shame" in the courtroom.

 With his father William Wills, he co-authored An essay on the principles of circumstantial evidence : illustrated by numerous cases (1905), still a standard text often cited.

 Mountaineer

 The ascent of the Wetterhorn above Grindelwald in the Bernes Alps by Wills and his party in 1854, which Wills mistakenly believed was the first (actually summited a decade earlier by local guides Melchior Bannholzer and Hans Jaun on 31 August 1844) is considered the beginning of the so-called golden age of alpinism.
 His account of the expedition helped make climbing mountains as sport fashionable.
+A fuller record of his alpine activities is given in Mumm's Register.

 He was the third President of the Alpine Club from 1863 to 1865.

 A mountain hut near Chamonix bears his name: the Refuge Alfred Wills.